LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 The query, key and value are each calculated using the dense matrices we stored in the struct based on the input matrices.[^dense_multi]
 Then we calculate the attention for all the heads at once with `multi_head_scaled_dot_attention`.
-The final result is passed the dense output layer:
+The final result is passed to the dense output layer:
 {% highlight julia %}
 function (mha::MultiheadAttention)(query::A1, key::A2, value::A3) where {
     T, A1 <: AbstractArray{T, 3}, A2 <: AbstractArray{T, 3}, A3 <: AbstractArray{T, 3}}